 Pricing (One-On-One)

-$75 per class.
-Classes meet once a week until sessions are ended.
+$60 per class.
+Classes are on going and meet once a week.

 Going on a trip, sick or need to cancel a session?
-Please let me know 1 week in advance or you will be charged full amount for session.
+Please let me know 3 days in advance or you will be charged the full amount for the session.